"The Oxford Companion to Chess" David Hooper & Kenneth Whyld (1984, 1993).

 discussed the problem with Kenneth F. Williams (1907-1993)

-who would eventually published a 58-page pamphlet on the topic in 1979
+who would eventually publish a 58-page pamphlet on the topic in 1979,

-Correspondence Chess League of America (created in 1909).
+Correspondence Chess League of America (which was created in 1909).

 Even with the best reply 6.
 Kf1 White lost all the games on record: